-In collaboration with Sumayya Vally of Counterspace, throughout September and October a series of live events will take place at partner venues where the Fragments of the Serpentine Pavilion 2021 are placed.
-This event is sold out but a recording will be available online in the coming weeks.
+In collaboration with Sumayya Vally of Counterspace, throughout September and October 2021 a series of live events will take place at partner venues where the Fragments of the Serpentine Pavilion 2021 are placed.
+Watch the recorded evening of readings below.

 For the first time in the history of the Serpentine Pavilion commission, four Fragments of the Pavilion are placed in partner organisations whose work has inspired its design.
 They are located in New Beacon Books in Finsbury Park, one of the first Black publishers and booksellers in the UK; a multi-purpose venue and community hub The Tabernacle in Notting Hill; arts centre the Albany in Deptford, and the new Becontree Forever Arts and Culture Hub at Valence Library in Barking and Dagenham, which was established this year to commemorate the centenary of the UK’s largest council housing estate.
 The Fragments support the everyday operations of these organisations while enabling and honouring gatherings of local communities that they have supported for years.
 A gesture of decentralising architecture to include a multitude of voices, the Fragments extend out into the city the principals on which the Pavilion was designed.